parijke/laravel-test-session-exception/README.md

-start with pphp artisan serve
+start with php artisan serve
 go to /upload
 choose a very big file, hit upload

 see no errors